dgruninger97/Project/docs/notebook.md

 ### Design Concept: Modify our REST API's Data Source Facade by using the Observer Pattern to Notify Databases Access Points that the Data has Changed

-So I think it would be a good idea to have database access points in the REST API data source layer which can tell when a failure has occured, the system is able to properly notify our database access points.
+So I think it would be a good idea to have database access points in the REST API data source layer which can tell when a failure has occurred, the system is able to properly notify our database access points.
 From there, we can send the failure associated with the maintenance measure to the database to be logged.
 These database access points will sort of function like **data mappers**.
 They will take in information regarding failures or maintenance, and then convert that data into SQL or NoSQL queries that can be processed and stored in both the SQL and NoSQL database.
 However, I will not name my Modules "DataMapper" because here they will also be funcitoning as **concrete observers**, regarding their use in the **Observer Pattern**.